sadaszewski/focker/README.md

 ### Preparing base image

-To bootstrap the images system you need to install FreeBSD in jail mode to a ZFS dataset placed in /focker/images and provide two user-defined properties - `focker:sha256` and `focker:tags`.
-One way to achieve this would be the following:
+To bootstrap the images system you need to install FreeBSD in jail mode to a ZFS dataset placed in `/focker/images` and provide two user-defined properties - `focker:sha256` and `focker:tags`.
+One way to achieve this would be the following (using Bash shell):

 ```bash
 TAGS="freebsd-latest freebsd-$(freebsd-version | cut -d'-' -f1)"